-The Mayan Riviera in Mexico has everything my family likes in a winter beach getaway: sun, kid-friendly beaches, culture, direct flights from New York and good values.
-We’ve been there a few times, finally going the all-inclusive route last winter at the popular Grand Bahia Principe Coba (find the lowest price on *HotelsCombined).
+The Mayan Riviera in Mexico has everything my family likes in a winter beach getaway: sun, kid-friendly surf, culture, direct flights from New York and good value for our money.
+We’ve been there a few times, finally going to an all-inclusive resort last winter at the popular Grand Bahia Principe Coba (find the lowest price on *HotelsCombined).

 GBP has four resorts that form one seemless, sprawling complex about an hour from the Cancun airport.
 Here is all you need to know if you are thinking about staying here for winter break or spring break with kids.
 (Read about things to do with kids on the Riviera Maya.)